This blog may contain affiliate links. Read our disclosure policy for more info.

 1. Weta Cave and Workshop

 First up and at just a 15-minute (7.7 km/ 4.8 miles) drive from Wellington CBD, it’s one of the most easily accessible day trips on this list!
-It’s also one of the coolest; yep, Lord of the Rings fans just have to visit the Weta Workshop in Miramar – which was founded by the director of the movie franchise – Sir Peter Jackson!
+It’s also one of the coolest; yep, Lord of the Rings fans just have to visit the Weta Workshop and Cave in Miramar – which was founded by the director of the movie franchise – Sir Peter Jackson!

 In short, Weta Workshop is one of the best special effects and prop companies worldwide, and on a guided tour of the famed workshop, you will get the chance to see the props and costumes used in the Lord of The Rings movies as well as Chronicles of Narnia!
 As well as that, I really loved seeing the mini puppets that were used in Thunderbirds Are Go – they are iconic!